seiyria/drakkar/_other/misc-facts.md

 * You can skip the 50-advancement quest and just go primal.

+## Races

+* Outcasts get better prices from Lisa in Cobrahn.

+* Woodland and Forest Dwellers can hear more forest-y sounds than other races.

 ## Miscellaneous

 * You can see if an area is twiggable by checking the description of the twig.
 If the glow is subdued, you can't twig out.